 - The 2011 British Superbike Championship came down to the last corner of the last lap between riders Tommy Hill and John Hopkins.
 The two riders battled nose-to-tail for the last two laps, the lead changed hands six times on the last lap and Hill beat Hopkins to the line and the title by 000.6 seconds.
 Needless to say it was quite a finish.

 - Professional drag racing is all about this, particularly in the top tiers of high-powered nitro-fueled cars.
-Winning margins measured in hundreths or even thousands of seconds are not uncommon.
+Winning margins measured in hundreths or even thousandths of seconds are not uncommon.

 - In baseball, since the teams take turns with the visitors batting in the top of the inning and the home team batting in the bottom, a Down To The Last Play moment can really only happen to the home team.
 This is often referred to as a "walkoff".